junlarsen/LearnTerra/README.md

 #### Comment System

-{project} is aimed at user improvement and collaboration.
+LearnTerra is aimed at user improvement and collaboration.
 We implemented a basic comment system for the replay.
 You can leave comments for each frame which everyone else will be able to view.

 #### Frame Splitting

-{project} splits the game into a set of frames.
+LearnTerra splits the game into a set of frames.
 These frames can be navigated through the navigation bar.
 The game can be automatically played with the "Play" button.
 This traverses the frames with a 400 millisecond delay between each frame.

 ## Documentation